sevdanurcopur/NLP/README.md

    - Using techniques like TF-IDF or Word Embeddings to convert text data into a format suitable for machine learning models.

 5. **Model Building**:
-   - Building and training a classification model (such as Logistic Regression, Random Forest, or Deep Learning models) to predict the sentiment of customer reviews.
+   - Building and training a classification model (such as Logistic Regression, Random Forest) to predict the sentiment of customer reviews.

 6. **Model Evaluation**:
    - Assessing the model's performance using metrics like accuracy, precision, recall, and F1-score.